argyle-systems/argyle-link-flutter/README.md

 # Argyle Link Flutter plugin

-Argyles Flutter plugin which wraps [our native Android and iOS SDKs](https://argyle.com/docs/products/argyle-link)
+Argyle's Flutter plugin which wraps [our native Android and iOS SDKs](https://argyle.com/docs/products/argyle-link)

 ## Installation

 We currently don't publish our plugin to [pub.dev](https://pub.dev/).
-If you have access to this repository then you can add the dependancy to your project via your `pubspec.yaml`:
+If you have access to this repository then you can add the dependency to your project via your `pubspec.yaml`:

 ```yaml
 dependencies: